-Alex Adamo graduated from London Met with a first class honours degree in Marketing and Public Relations, having left his home town in southern Italy to study here.
-Since graduating, Alex has completed an MSc in Evolutionary Anthropology at University College London (UCL) and is now partnerships manager at a UK online dry cleaning company ihateironing.com.
+Alex Adamo graduated from London Met with a first-class honours degree in Marketing and Public Relations, having left his hometown in southern Italy to study here.
+Since graduating, Alex has completed an MSc in Evolutionary Anthropology at University College London (UCL) and founded The Commercializer, a commercial consultancy firm.
+He is also a partner at online dry-cleaning company ihateironing.com

 My first visit to the UK was when I was 17.
 It was during the summer break between my fourth and fifth year of high school.
 I wanted to see if I could survive in a country I've never been to before.
 At the time, I had never left my hometown!
 It was love at first sight; I ended up finding work at a Michelin star restaurant in central London.
 It was hard, but I learned a lot in terms of giving your absolute best, and that has stuck with me forever

 London is different from other European capitals I've visited like Madrid, Paris, Barcelona, Warsaw, Frankfurt and Berlin.
 They are all more relaxed and like bigger villages.
 I was hooked by the intensity of the city and the way you need to be in London.
 When you leave the city, you realise you are one notch ahead of everything else that's going on.
 It's a fierce environment – people either adapt or leave.